-High Energy Impact Compaction, or Impact Roller Compaction, relies on rollers at the ground surface that transmit high energy impacts and compact the ground.
+High Energy Impact Compaction, or Impact Roller Compaction, relies on rollers that transmit high energy impacts to compact the ground.

-Impact roller module cross-sections are 3-sided, 4-sided, or 5-sided to increase compaction depth compared to conventional circular rollers.
+Impact roller module cross-sections are 3 to 5-sided to increase compaction depth compared to conventional circular rollers.

 As with conventional roller compaction, ground treatment is achieved by applying HEIC in several passes.
 The number of passes depends on ground conditions, the targeted level of compaction, roller shape and roller weight.